Manchin cites inflation concerns, roiling budget talks anew

 It remains unclear if Schumer and Manchin will be able to clinch a deal and enact it, especially before Congress begins its summer recess next month.
 That timetable is a goal for party leaders because if they don’t do that, they will only have until Sept.
 30 before special procedures expire that would let Democrats push it through the 50-50 Senate without any GOP votes.

-The Schumer-Manchin talks have focused on provisions that could include protections for the fossil fuel industry and incentives for clean energy, higher taxes on top-earning individuals and companies, prescription drug price curbs and a buttressing of Medicare’s finances, according to people following the talks.
+The Schumer-Manchin talks have focused on provisions that could include protections for the fossil fuel industry and incentives for clean energy, higher taxes on top earning individuals and companies, prescription drug price curbs and a buttressing of Medicare’s finances, according to people following the talks.
 About half the $1 trillion would go for deficit reduction, a Manchin demand.

 In his statement, Manchin said it is time for Democrats to “get unnecessary spending under control, produce more energy at home and take more active and serious steps to address this record inflation.”